The Value Added Tax (VAT) in ERPAG

 To facilitate this process, there is a “VAT calculation” option in the report.

 The VAT calculation is done for a specific period of time, and a journal voucher is formed in accounting.

-In our example, there is an only liability for VAT-20, with a VAT-5 Input VAT is greater than the Output VAT, so there is no obligation to pay.
+In our example, there is only liability for VAT-20, with a VAT-5 Input VAT is greater than the Output VAT, so there is no obligation to pay.

 NOTE: The internal accounting system in ERPAG is managed according to the accrual basis method of accounting.
-In most national accounting regulations, cash basis is not allowed in manufacturing.
+In most national accounting regulations, a cash basis is not allowed in manufacturing.

 Due date is the date when the accrued liability should be paid (the setting is in Administration -> Localization).